 We must unite to stop these recalls that only hurt our public schools.
-We must unite to continue the efforts of this Board of Education to get the resources our schools need and to provide a quality education for every child, not just the children of a wealthy few.
+We must unite to continue the efforts of this Board of Education to get the resources our every child, not just the children of a wealthy few.